 With your industry platform identified, you’ll want to add the no-brainers to your list: Google and Facebook.
 Google reviews are an important part of securing local search visibility and Facebook is the second fastest growing review site in the world so they’re a shoe-in for inclusion on your list.

 You’ll now want to confirm you have successfully identified the most pertinent review sites for your industry.
-This can give you confidence in your review generation strategy and ensures you’ll reap the most business benefits from your efforts.
+This can give you confidence in your reviews strategy and ensures you’ll reap the most business benefits from your efforts.

 Doing this is easy: simply conduct a Google search for keywords related to your business, tag the word ‘reviews’ on the end and check which review sites appear highest in search.
 These are the sites Google thinks are particularly relevant to the work you do, and so they’ll be getting a good amount of traffic.